Skip Navigation

 Medication

-Medicinal therapy typically takes a few years to complete.
-Corticosteroids, such as prednisone, generally serve as the first-line of treatment for sarcoidosis and is usually administered orally, but sometimes through an IV, an inhaler, or topical as a cream.
+Corticosteroids, such as prednisone, generally serve as the first-line of treatment for sarcoidosis and is usually administered orally, but sometimes through an IV, an inhaler, or topically as a cream.

 Surgery